|C-7 Home Page C-7 News Consignment Library Products & Services Product Lines Order Search C7.com|

 However, with the end of the Third Reich in sight, the advancing allied forces would discover interesting products of German research and development efforts in many areas including optics.
 Among these was the “liberation” of two of the probable three or more “Doppelfernrohr” (double telescope) 20 + 40x 200 mm binoculars completed by Carl Zeiss Jena in 1944 or possibly 1945.
 Each refractive system incorporates 45 degree inclined wide-angle eyepieces providing 2.25 and 4.5 degrees actual field of view.
 Each binocular weighs about 460 lbs (209 kg), and with stand may have weighed about 1200 lbs!
 One instrument remains in the United Kingdom, the other (serial number 3) is property of the Smithsonian Institution Naval Historical Museum.
 After sitting in a warehouse for some fifty years, the U.S. example underwent a comprehensive restoration by Mr. Kevin Kuhne in Sandy Hook, Connecticut.
 Since there was no appreciable interest to display them the U.S.A., the restored example was loaned by the US people to the custody of the Wehrtechnischen Studiensammlung military museum in Koblenz, Germany where they are now on proper display.

-The members of the Carl Zeiss Jena board of management and the most vital staff including Professor Dr. Ing.
+The Americans compiled a list of people who were determined to have value to the allies, and who would be subject to evacuation to the West as the area was transferred to Soviet occupation.
+Among the most vital staff of Zeiss to be evacuated were: Professor Dr. Ing.
 Walther Bauersfeld (b.
 1879, d.
 1959) Scientific Head with the company since 1908, Dr. Ing.
-Heinz Kuppenbender, Professor Dr. Joos, Paul Henrichs, and about 130 engineers and technicians were evacuated to western Germany occupied by allied forces to what would become the Federal Republic of Germany.
+Heinz Kuppenbender, Professor Dr. Joos, Paul Henrichs, who with about 130 engineers and technicians were evacuated to western Germany occupied by allied forces to what would become the Federal Republic of Germany.
+These also included 41 employees from Schott, and some 200 from the University of Jena.
 American officials advised the evacuees (reportedly in an early version of “make them an offer they can not refuse”) that they would be moved to the American Zone of occupation.
 There are accounts that some went voluntarily while others were given no choice.
 U.S. Army trucks were assigned to move the families who were afforded only enough time to pack a suitcase.
 The 65 year old Frau Bauersfeld was allowed to take (as a last minute concession) one armchair for the long ride in the back of the truck.
 Months later, with the help of a neighbor and some luck one of Prof. Bauersfelds daughters moved from Jena the family Steinway piano on a railway car to Heidenheim.
 Zeiss Administrator Joos later went on to the United States.